hawanajihah/HTX-API/README.md

         }
       ```

-    - Processing failure: returns 500 with error message
+    - Processing failure: returns 500 with error message: "An unexpected error occurred while processing the image."
+          - NOTE: could be tested by removing file.seek(0) and image = Image.open(file) from lines 92-93 in the main.py file.

       ```
       {